 - The resulting damages that occurred

-However, property owners cannot be held liable for injuries that a trespasser gets on their property.
+However, property owners cannot be held liable for injuries that a trespasser suffers while on their property.
 When someone is unlawfully on your land, Wisconsin property owners only have a duty to refrain from willful and intentional injury.

 This means they cannot be held responsible for accidents when they did not agree to allow the injured party on their property.

 If you sustained a slip and fall injury on public lands, like a sidewalk, then the city or state government may be liable.
-If you fall and get injured on government property in Wisconsin, the timeline for pursuing damages is extremely short, so you need to seek legal representation immediately to protect your rights.
+The timeline for pursuing damages in a case like this is extremely short, so you need to seek legal representation immediately to protect your rights.
 You must provide written notice that you intend to sue within 120 days or risk forfeiting your claim.